 “We have had tremendous interest from manufacturers in our additive manufacturing capabilities, which has been very exciting,” said Michael Ulbrich, President of Buffalo Manufacturing Works.
 “We are committed to being responsive to the current R&D needs of manufacturers and the continued growth of our additive manufacturing team through talented hires like Rutuja is a reflection of that commitment.”

 Since opening its doors in April 2015, Buffalo Manufacturing Works has nearly doubled its fulltime staff to 14 people.
 There are plans to continue hiring in 2016.
-For career information and job openings at Buffalo Manufacturing Works, visit the careers page on our website: www.buffalomanufacturingworks.com/about/careers/
+For career information and job openings at Buffalo Manufacturing Works, visit the EWI careers page.